SEO Trends: 45 Experts On The Future Of Search

 Context is device agnostic, location-aware, and behaviorally adept, deriving insights from large data sets powered by connected devices.

-Context in 2015 will help define and refine content strategies based on non-desktop search experiences where SEO becomes about hyper relevance, hyper focus, and hyper value.
+Context will help define and refine content strategies based on non-desktop search experiences where SEO becomes about hyper relevance, hyper focus, and hyper value.

 Advice?
 Build out key customer profiles, define and track metrics that matter, look for more connected products to inform search strategy (big, deep, and wide data), and then produce relevant content, in the most appropriate media, that will serve perfectly on whichever device is contextually relevant.